PLP-MERN-Stack-Development/week-8-capstone_-Vinci-Plath/README.md

    - Tap "Add Contact"
    - Enter their name and phone number/email
    - Save the contact
+   - Delete or edit contact as needed.
+   - Add a GBV support centre contact if desired.

 2. **Testing Alerts**
    - Use the "Test Alert" button to send a test notification